 In addition to the less than stellar visual statement it makes (the caveman look hasn’t been appealing since the Stone Ages), mouth breathing can also have negative effects on your health.
+These include:

 Mouth breathing typically results from a nasal obstruction.
 In some cases, the nasal issue is due to a cold- meaning the condition will go away on its own when the cold is gone.
 However, for many people, mouth breathing can be a chronic condition due to allergies, sinusitis or nasal structure.